andrzejlisek/BackupToMail/readme.md

 BackupToMail CONFIG 1,2,4 1
 ```

-You can also test connection without configuration details to check if all accounts are available and see all connectionfailures at first glance\.
+You can also test connection without configuration details to check if all accounts are available and see all connection failures at first glance\.

 ```
 BackupToMail CONFIG 1,2,4 2